Acura TLX Insurance Rates

 Rates are averaged for all Acura TLX models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The list below is a recap of the ideas that were presented in the illustrations above.
+The list below is a brief summary of the data covered in the charts and tables above.

 Rate Tables and Charts